shoaibsharif/React.componentize/README.md

 Some important points to remember as you get started

-- You must execute a `yarn install` command before you can execute a `yarn start` command
+- You must execute a `yarn install` command out of the terminal or the Git Bash window before you can execute a `yarn start` command
 - Be sure to install all VS Code "Recommended Extensions" as they are required
 - Execute the ./share-branch.sh script to back up your every night.
 [Instructions](https://github.com/sabiocode/wiki/blob/master/general/github/Back-Up-Work.md)

+Command examples can be found at the bottom of this file.

-### Already Installed Into This Appilication
+### Already Installed Into This Application

 The following modules are already installed